Guides

 - A Parent's Guide to Keeping Your Child Drug-Free

-How to Send Money to a Federal Inmate?
+How to Send Money to an Inmate in a Prison or Jail

 The prison system will not accept cash or personal checks written to inmates due to the administrative work involved (if a check is returned for insufficient funds).
 Other items enclosed with checks are unlikely to be forwarded to the individual, so it’s best to send them separately and in accordance with the rules of the facility (magazines may only be sent from the publishers, for example).

-Where do I Send My Federal Inmate Money?
+Where Can I Send Money to Federal Inmates?

 The Federal Bureau of Prisons establishes accounts for each inmate in federally-run prisons, which are called commissary or trust fund accounts.
-Funds sent to inmates by check must go to a general office before they are deposited in the individual’s account, so rather than sending the money to the location where the individual is held, they are sent to an administrative office.
-Different rules may apply to those held in prisons run by private companies on behalf of the federal government.
-Those privately-run facilities make their own rules about commissary accounts and may even charge family and friends a fee for depositing funds in inmate accounts (for instance, GEO Corp. runs the Big Spring, Texas federal prison and offers an online portal for transferring funds on Pigeonly.com).
+Funds sent to inmates by check must follow a specific process outlined by inmate search methods.
+Instead of being directly deposited into the individual's account at the location of their confinement, these funds are directed to a general administrative office.
+It's crucial to note that various rules may apply to those held in prisons managed by private companies on behalf of the federal government.
+Such privately run facilities establish their own regulations concerning commissary accounts and may even impose fees on family and friends for depositing funds into inmate accounts.
+For instance, GEO Corp., responsible for operating the federal prison in Big Spring, Texas, provides an online portal for transferring funds through Pigeonly.com.

-- get the person’s prisoner identification number (often available online through the prison’s website or using a federal inmate search tool);
+- Obtain relevant information such as the inmate's name, ID number, and the facility's address; often available online through the prison’s website or using a federal inmate search tool.

-- get a money order from Western Union, MoneyGram, the U.S. Post Office, a supermarket, or bank and include the following information:
+- Get a money order from Western Union, MoneyGram, the U.S. Post Office, a supermarket, or a bank, and include the following information:

 Company Name: Federal Bureau of Prisons